serdar-ozata/DelaunayVisualizer/README.txt

 The binary fetches shaders files using ../shaders/*.frag and ../shaders/*.vert so.
 So you must be in the build directory to run the executable.

-The code is run on Arch Linux x86_64.
-You may directly use the binaries in cmake-build-* if compatible.

-You need an Nvidia GPU.
 The required libraries are:
 - Vulkan SDK
 - GLFW
 - GLM
-- ImGui
+- ImGui (you must define IMGUI_DIR in CMakeLists.txt to the path of the library)
 - OpenMP
-- NVML (usually installed with the Nvidia driver)

-You need to manually install the imgui and update line 11 in CMakeLists.txt to point to the correct location.
-Triangle can be compiled by `make` in the triangle directory.
-The makefile is modified.
-You can change it if you want to.
+- NVML (optional, define NVML_LIB_PATH in CMakeLists.txt to the path of the library)

-All other libraries should be handled by CMake.
+You need to manually install the imgui: https://github.com/ocornut/imgui All other libraries should be handled by CMake.

-There is real type option in the CMakeLists.txt: float or double.
-If you change it you must also recompile the triangle library.
-For float type, activate the -DSINGLE switch.
+There is a "real type" option in the CMakeLists.txt: float or double (default).
+If you want to change it, you must also recompile the triangle library.
+Activate the -DSINGLE switch in the CMakeLists.txt to use float instead of double and run make distclean && make trilibrary inside the triangle directory.

+Compile the project with:
+mkdir build
+cd build
+cmake .. -DIMGUI_DIR=path/to/imgui -DNVML_LIB_PATH=path/to/nvml
+make